PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 20:16:53
+Last updated: 2024-04-02 20:17:26
-Random Quote: The farther backward you can look, the farther forward you can see. - Winston Churchill
+Random Quote: If you change the way you look at things, the things you look at change. - Wayne Dyer